jecolon/gowasm/README.md

 ws
 ```
 Then you can go to http://localhost:8080 in your browser to see the demo.
 Click the "Run" button to begin.

+NOTE: wasm_exec.js and wasm_exec.html originals can be found in your Go installation directory under the misc/wasm subdirectory.
+Thay should be used with the Go version they came with.